Rembrandt House Museum: Exhibitions

 The modern museum wing hosts temporary exhibitions throughout the year with works of art by Rembrandt, his contemporaries and his (contemporary) followers.
 During the national Rembrandt Year in 2019, The Rembrandt House Museum showed three exhibitions: Rembrandt's Social Network, Inspired by Rembrandt and Laboratory Rembrandt.
 Other high-profile exhibits were Peter Vos: Metamorphosis (2016), Rembrandt's Naked Truth (2016), Glenn Brown (2017), Govert Flinck and Ferdinand Bol (2017–2018), HERE.
-Black in Rembrandt's time (2020), Hansken, Rembrandt's Elephant (2021) and RAW (2022).
+Black in Rembrandt's time (2020), Hansken, Rembrandt's Elephant (2021), RAW (2022), Framing Rembrandt (2023–2024), Directed by: Rembrandt (2024), Rembrandt & the World (2024), The Illusionist: Samuel van Hoogstraten (2025), Rembrandt & Amsterdam (2025), THUIS.
+The Feeling of Home in Contemporary Art (2025–2026) and Rembrandt & Life (2026).

+The 2025 exhibition Rembrandt & Amsterdam marked the city's 750th anniversary, presenting the city through Rembrandt's etchings of its people and streets.
+Rembrandt & Life (2026) followed with over fifty etchings tracing human life from cradle to grave, closing with two paintings in a "treasure chamber": the fragmentary Anatomy Lesson of Dr Jan Deijman (1656), on loan from the Amsterdam Museum, and the oil sketch Joseph Interpreting His Dreams (1633), on long-term loan from the Rijksmuseum.
+Since 2023 the museum has also run an annual Rembrandt Open Studio residency, inviting contemporary artists to make new work in the house.